VictoriaBaeva/MoGo/README.md

+# МoGo
-# The training project: MoGo
+The training project: MoGo